-Registration process Changes Made (Yes / No) Description Registration requirements either through regulation, by-law or policy Yes The Language Fluency Requirement Policy has been revised and changes were implemented effective January 1, 2023.
-The policy now reflects language proficiency requirements under the Immigration and Refugee Protection Act.
-This change ensures more effective and efficient registration especially for internationally educated applicants through our SEAS program found at: https://acotro-acore.org/seas/seas-language-assessment/ New or consolidated class of certificates or licenses Yes COTO developed and approved a new regulation for an emergency class of certification.
+Registration process Changes Made (Yes / No) Description Registration requirements either through regulation, by-law or policy Yes In 2024 COTO approved a new policy for emergency class of certification.
 In accordance with section 38.1(1) of Ontario Regulation 226/96, under the Occupational Therapy Act, 1991, the Minister of Health can request that the College issue emergency certificates of registration under this class.
 Alternatively, the College Board may determine, circumstances exist that impact the ability to issue ordinary registration certificates and that it is in the public interest to issue emergency certificates of registration.
 The benefit to applicants is that there is an opportunity to be registered when the regular program has been disrupted (e.g. Provincial Emergency or technical failure of exam sitting).
-The regulation was developed in consultation with the registrants, to describe the criteria and circumstances that the Board will consider when deciding to activate or resolve access to the College's Emergency Certificate of Registration in the event of an emergency.
+The policy was developed, to operationalize the regulation criteria and circumstances that the Board will consider when deciding to activate or resolve access to the College's Emergency Certificate of Registration in the event of an emergency.
 The policy describes the criteria so that fair and consistent decisions are made regarding each application.
 The regulation allows certification of all qualified applicants for the period of a significant interruption of the usual registration pathway avoiding registration delays caused by an emergency.
-Registrants holding an Emergency Class Certificate, can transition to the General Class having already met requirements during the emergency period.
-Assessment of qualifications, including competency-based assessments and examinations No Documentation requirements for registration No Timelines for registration, decisions and/or responses No Registration and/or assessment fees No Changes to internal review or appeal process No Access by applicants to their records No
+Registrants holding an Emergency Class Certificate, can transition to the General Class having already met requirements during the emergency period and the policy provides information about how to operationalize the emergency class in the event of an emergency being declared.
+Assessment of qualifications, including competency-based assessments and examinations National Sociodemographic Data collection - Working with other provincial regulators, COTO has developed a policy to Collect Sociodemographic Data upon application and Registration renewal with reference to the Canadian Institute for Health Information (CIHI) Health Human Resources Minimum Data Set Standard which will be approved in 2025.
+In collaboration with ACOTRO, regulators have created a common pathway for the collection of sociodemographic and practice data.
+As a group, the regulators analyze national level data to help solve common regulatory challenges such as health human resources challenges.
+The purpose of the policy is to guide additional data collection which will enable collective measures, and monitoring to positively influence inequities in the health workforce and health system, as well as encourage diversity and cultural safety in health care.